amit-iiitm/squadrun-image-compressor/README.md

 # Testing the app:
 Run the file:
-`python site.py` in the terminal and hit `127.0.0.1:5000` in the browser
+`python site.py` in the terminal and hit `127.0.0.1:5000` in the browser to test

-A live demo has been hosted on AWS machine at:

-Please test it there also